silx-kit/silx/doc/source/install.rst

 Installing a Debian package
 ---------------------------

 Debian 8 packages are available at http://www.edna-site.org/pub/debian/.
-This installation method has the advantage of taking care of the optional dependencies for you.

 Download the following ``.deb`` files: